thomas-zahner/website/content/posts/i-like-rust.md

 ## An example

 Recently, I had to deal with dates and date-times in Java.
 I wanted to validate a string representing a date or date with time and have a type to encapsulate the information.
 The first type you encounter when looking this will be `java.util.Date`.
 You will notice quickly that most methods on this type are marked as deprecated.
 When reading about it you learn how it doesn't represent a date but an instance in time measured in milliseconds.
-Basically the naming was bad and the implementation of this type was inconsistent, poorly designed and thread-unsafe \[<https://www.baeldung.com/java-8-date-time-intro>\].
-This date type was introduced in version 1.0 (1996) and most methods were deprecated in 1.1 (2002). \[<https://docs.oracle.com/javase/8/docs/api/java/util/Date.html>\] So today this type only exists for backwards compatibility and to confuse new developers.
+Basically the naming was bad and the implementation of this type was inconsistent, poorly designed and thread-unsafe.[^1] This date type was introduced in version 1.0 (1996) and most methods were deprecated in 1.1 (2002).[^2] So today this type only exists for backwards compatibility and to confuse new developers.
 Instantiating this type can for example be done by providing year, month and day.
 But remember that the year starts at 1900, the first month is 0 and the first day is 1.
 Month and day overflows also seem to be a handy feature.

 ```java
 new Date(0, 0, 0) // Sun Dec 31 00:00:00 CET 1899